jacobcmalimban/Beginner-Outputs/README.md

 * NT.java is the new things - to me atleast.
 Again, they are methods.
 Inherits FS.java
 * Names.java is a standalone program.
 * README.md is [_this_](https://github.com/jacobyprogramming/Nonsensical-Outputs/blob/master/README.md) file.
-* ReadFile.java is _not my code_, but it shows how to read a file.
 * Strings.java shows strange strings things.
-- WriteTestFile.java *is not my code*, but it shows how to write to a file.

 __Checklist__
 - [x] Add files